The 20 Best Western Movie Actors Ranked

 Supporting actors are just as important to Western films as the noble leading men.
 Walter Brennan is one of the signature supporting players in Western film history, and one of only three male actors to win three Academy Awards.
 Brennan's versatile filmography ranged from early appearances in the first sound production of the 1920s to the end of the Golden Age in the 1960s.

 Brennan won his trio of award winning performances in films that represented different aspects of both the Western genre and his versatility as a performer.
-Howard Hawks' 1936 dramatic period piece "Come And Get It" cast him as a widowed logger in a poor Wisconsin community.
+Howard Hawks' 1936 dramatic period piece "Come and Get It" cast him as a widowed logger in a poor Wisconsin community.
 The 1938 romantic adventure "Kentucky" saw him playing an idiosyncratic older horse trainer, and the iconic 1940 action-adventure "The Westerner" showed him as the villainous Judge Roy Bean taking on Gary Cooper's heroic lead.

 10. Marlon Brando

 Marlon Brando is unquestionably one of the most important movie stars and greatest actors of all-time.
-Brando shaped the modern perspective of the leading man, developing the method approach through his early work in theater before transitioning to cinemas.
+Brando shaped the modern perspective of the leading man, championing the method approach through his early work in theater before transitioning to cinemas.
 Elia Kazan's 1954 masterpiece "On the Waterfront" brought a new level of emotional authenticity to storytelling that shocked audiences, and Brando would only continue to perfect his craft later within his career with "Sayonara," "The Godfather," "Last Tango in Paris," and "Apocalypse Now."

 Brando only starred in a few Westerns, but they were critical to his career and showed the same careful dedication that he always brought to the screen.
 Brando was cast as the lead in Stanley Kubrick's planned Western epic "One Eyed-Jacks," and after the famous filmmaker left the project over a creative dispute, Brando stepped into the director's chair.
 He became energized with the idea of crafting a more realistic, emotionally impactful Western adventure about a betrayal between lifelong friends.

-Brando's "Kid Rio" is left for dead by his bank robber partner, "Dad Longworth," (Karl Madden), and he's imprisoned (the names are perhaps an unsubtle hint at Brando's own issues with his father).
+Brando's Kid Rio is left for dead by his bank robber partner, Dad Longworth, (Karl Madden), and after he's captured and imprisoned, Rio begins plotting revenge (the names are perhaps an unsubtle hint at Brando's own issues with his father).
 "One Eyed-Jacks" was intended as a dark epic, but significant studio reedits and reshoots were issued by Paramount Pictures, and as a result Brando never directed another film after it hit theaters in 1961.
 He still returned to the genre with subsequent performances in "The Appaloosa" and "The Missouri Breaks."

 9. Charles Bronson

-Bronson's most famous Western role was as the wandering bounty hunter known simply as "Harmonica" in Sergio Leone's 1968 masterpiece "Once Upon A Time In The West."
-One of the greatest films ever made, "Once Upon A Time In The West" reflected on the end of the Western era as an intercontinental railroad made the practices of cowboys irrelevant.
+Bronson's most famous Western role was as the wandering bounty hunter known simply as Harmonica in Sergio Leone's 1968 masterpiece "Once Upon a Time in the West."
+One of the greatest films ever made, "Once Upon a Time in the West" reflected on the end of the Western era as an intercontinental railroad made the practices of cowboys irrelevant.
 Henry Fonda was unusually cast against type as the film's ruthless antagonist, and Bronson was far from a traditional hero.
 His stoic performance was perfectly suited for Leone's slow, methodical pacing, and his use of a harmonica was cleverly integrated within Ennio Morricone's incredible musical score.

 Bronson gave dramatic weight to lighter fare like "The Magnificent Seven," as his character Bernardo O'Reilly struggles after a series of professional setbacks and is in desperate need of cash.
 Even when he wasn't the lead, Bronson complemented major Western stars with supporting performances in their greatest films.
 He starred alongside Burt Lancaster in "Apache," Gary Cooper in "Vera Cruz," and Rod Steiger in "Run of the Arrow."